Experiences in and around Fez include:

 – Architectural Insights: A half-day tour with Alaa Said, architect and house restorer of note.
 Unravel the composition and surface of his own house, Dar Seffarine, and then step out into the medina to visit some of the spectacular monuments to discover their architectural magnificence and the historical and social reasons for the decorative interior design.
 Have a look at the CNN video here to see some of the splendid architecture explained by Alaa, and some of the artisans of Fez.

 Now you’ve seen all those spectacular mosaics, learn to create your own designs at the Craft Draft Islamic Geometry course (about two hours).
-Also on offer at Craft Draft are courses on leather bookbinding and brass etching, two ancient crafts of the Fez medina.
+Also on offer at Craft Draft are courses on leather embossing, bookbinding and brass etching, ancient crafts of the Fez medina.
 Master craftsman and musician, Hamza Fasiki, maintains that ‘everyone is an artisan’.

 Morocco has a rich tradition of herbal medicine.
 Learn more at the Atlas Apothecary with their short courses on herbal remedies, ‘potion-making’ for children, and even foraging trips into the Middle Atlas Mountains.

 Visit these three towns in a full day tour, or split them over a couple of days.
 Meknes is an Imperial City with a small medina, impressive architecture and interesting museums.
 Don’t miss the magnificent stables and granaries on the edge of town.

 The UNESCO World Heritage Site of Roman city Volubilis is definitely worth a visit.
 This was the breadbasket of the Roman Empire and the rolling wheatfields and vineyards around Meknes lie at your feet.

 In Moulay Idriss, climb up to the top of the village for fabulous views over this sacred pilgrimage site.
 At olive harvest (November) there are oil tastings at the local communal olive press.